EnduranceCode/AndroidBasicsNanodegree/README.md

 ### Project 6 - News App, Stage 1

-This project's code is stored in the branch [project6](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/project6).
+This project's code is stored in the folder [project6](./project6) of this repository.

 #### Project Overview